-Special Diet Notes & Options: Dairy-Free Bread Pudding with Hazelnut Liqueur
+Special Diet Notes: Dairy-Free Bread Pudding with Hazelnut Liqueur

-By ingredients, this recipe is dairy-free / non-dairy, peanut-free, soy-free, and vegetarian.
-Use your favorite gluten-free bread for a gluten-free and dairy-free bread pudding.
+By ingredients, this recipe is dairy-free / non-dairy, optionally gluten-free, peanut-free, soy-free, and vegetarian.

 - 4 large eggs

 - ¼ cup hazelnut liqueur (see Note below)

 - 2 cups day-old French bread, cut into 1-inch cubes (gluten-free, if needed)